Daniel-Brum/Unity-Style-Guide/README.md

 <a name="privatevariables"></a>
 ##### Private Variables
-If a variable is given the `[SerializeField]` attribute it should be named utilizing _underScore.
-If it is not given the `[SerializeField]` attribute, it should be named utilizing camelCase.
+Private variables should be named utilizing _underScore.

 Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as private.
 Until variables are able to be marked `protected`, reserve private for when you absolutely know you want to restrict child class usage.